-Last 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing about the evolution of the SMS and the future of the messaging state
+A2P, and 21st June in GCCM Berlin, we participated in an SMS panel session where we were discussing the evolution of the SMS and the future of the messaging state

 15 years ago, Lleidanet sent its first SMS.
-At that time communications were far more different than now.
+At that time communications were far more different from now.
 Most people were showing off their Nokia 5110 considered as one of the best phones at that time!
 Those days, the only way to communicate by phone with your friends in writing was via SMS.
-Smartphones changed the way we communicate to each other, with apps like Whatsapp, Viber, WeChat, etc. SMS texting found its proper place as an enterprise-focused communication platform.
+Smartphones changed the way we communicate to each other, with app such us WhatsApp, Viber, WeChat, etc. SMS texting found its proper place as an enterprise-focused communication platform.

-Nevertheless, technology runs faster than operators, regulators and laws.
-In fact, SMS network infrastructure is operational since time ago but SMS players must struggle against different hurdles to provide a high-quality service.
+Nevertheless, technology runs faster than operators, regulators and the law.
+In fact, SMS network infrastructures have been operational for many years however SMS players must struggle against different hurdles to provide a high-quality service.

 One of the issues we are facing is portability.
 More and more, subscribers switch lines without losing numbers and the percentage of ported subscribers is increasingly higher than 20 years ago, except in some countries like Venezuela and Guatemala where portability has been recently approved.
 That means that since SMS or calls cannot be routed based on the range number, checking the portability database in each country before routing a call/SMS has become crucial.

-But when it comes to look up the portability database, the regulator does not allow to access it, and that is true in some countries.
-Understandably they want to protect databases and information, but sometimes they are adding too many constraints to the carriers willing to send traffic in a proper way.
-At the end, the result is that in some countries SMS ported numbers are failing.
+But when it comes to look up the portability database, regulators do not allow to access to this database in some countries.
+Understandably they want to protect databases and information, but sometimes they are adding too many constraints to the carriers willing to send traffic properly.
+In the end, the result is that in some countries SMS ported numbers are not delivered.
 That’s why, Lleida.net with a solid and extended coverage, is now focusing on acquiring new portability databases.
 We face yet another problem when providing a high-quality service, namely operators not leveraging their SMS network infrastructure.

 - Operators with a secured network not having an official A2P route.
-They still work with the old P2P route, either blocking the alphanumeric sender IDs or not accepting Short Codes.
-Most of them are working on having the A2P route but the process is too slow and the customer cannot wait.
+They still work with the old P2P routes, either blocking the alphanumeric sender IDs or not accepting Short Codes.
+Most of them are working on having the A2P route but the process is too slow for the customer.
 When any P2P route is at an affordable price, customers send messages with international sender as P2P messages via P2P providers.
-If it is an expensive P2P route, they opt to send messages via simfarms.
+If it is an expensive P2P route, they opt to send messages via sim-farms.

-- Operators not caring about their networks and SMS coming through SS7 for free but without ensuring all the desirable features.
-Those operators are not still compelling about the potential of A2P and they are undermining their revenues.
+- Operators not caring about their networks and SMS are going through SS7 for free but without ensuring all the desirable features.
+Those operators are not still compelling about the potential of A2P, and they are undermining their revenues.

-- Operators implementing a firewall and exceedingly increasing their SMS rates, killing the SMS market since they are not promoting enterprises to use SMS to communicate with customers.
-A marketing campaign must be profitable, otherwise they will choose a different way for such communications.
+- Operators implementing a firewall and exceedingly increasing their SMS rates, killing the SMS market since they are not encouraging enterprises to use SMS to communicate with customers.
+A marketing campaign should be profitable, otherwise a different way for such communications would be chosen.
 Operators should find the balance between their SMS rates and the price that the customer is willing to pay, fostering then SMS communications.

-- Operators implementing a firewall but not maintaining it or probably done by a third party who cannot reap the benefits of blocking.
+- Operators implementing a firewall but not maintaining it or probably outsourcing it to a third party.
 This, and not having any protection is basically the same.

-- Operators with many different departments selling the same product (SMS) and competing between them.
+- Operators with many departments selling the same product (SMS) and competing between themselves.
 Corporate departments, interconnection departments, wholesale departments… all of them offering different prices within the same company, triggering the cannibalization of their own sales.
-Or even when a department is selling sims to simfarm providers thus becoming their allies.
-Most of the times, customer is affected by these situations.
+Or even when a department is selling sims to sim-farm providers thus becoming their allies.
+Most of the time, customer is affected by these situations.